Language selection

 History of the fund

-Since 2006, CERF has received more than $5.5 billion from 125 UN Member States and observers, regional and local governments, private donors and individuals
+The CERF was established by the UN General Assembly in 2005 and launched in March 2006, to provide rapid and flexible humanitarian assistance to people affected by natural disasters and armed conflicts.
+Since 2006, the CERF has received more than $9 billion from over 130 UN Member States and observers, regional and local governments, private donors and individuals.

 Related links: